JetSetIlly/Gopher2600/README.md

 ### Supercharger ROMs

 Supercharger ROMs require the presence of the supercharger BIOS in the configuration directory.
-It must be named `Supercharger BIOS.bin`.
+It should be named `Supercharger BIOS.bin`.

 ## Recording Gameplay